 Make Dried Oranges

 I shared instructions for drying orange slices last year, and you can use them to decorate in several ways.
-One way is to tread them with a little string or spare ornament hook and hang them on your Christmas tree as ornaments.
+One way is to thread them with a little string or spare ornament hook and hang them on your Christmas tree as ornaments.
 The lights will make them glow gorgeous sunset hues.

 Eat by Candlelight